By Wayne Erbsen

 They call him “The Old Man of the Mountains.”
-At the spry age of forty two, that makes Raymond Fairchild a rather youthful “old man.”
+At the spry age of 42, that makes Raymond Fairchild a rather youthful “old man.”
 No matter.
-The mountains can age you before your time and Raymond has lived far enough back in the Smoky Mountains to be several generations old by now.
+The mountains can age you before your time, and Raymond has lived far enough back in the Smoky Mountains to be several generations old by now.
 This man, who many consider to be the fastest and the best banjo player alive, lays a genuine claim to playing mountain music.
 He’s lived it.

 Growing up near Cherokee, Raymond spent most of his early years working the family farm, doing odd jobs, and walking the trails in the woods alone.
 Occasionally on a Saturday night he would go over to his aunt’s house to listen to a little old-time music.
 Being left-handed, Aunt Ballew played the 5-string banjo upside-down in a three-finger style.
 This was the first music Raymond ever listened to, and he did not forget the sounds he heard in his aunt’s cabin.
 Sometimes, Aunt Ballew would be joined on guitar by Uncle France or Raymond’s mother on the mouth harp.
 Banjos, Raymond remembers, were scarce back in those Smoky Mountains.
 Religious people thought the banjo was the work of the devil and would have nothing to do with it.
 Guitars, fiddles, and harmonicas were fine, but the banjo had a mark on it.
 “You were Hell-bound if you picked a banjo.”

 Raymond was just ornery enough to want to pick the banjo.
-Although he listened to Aunt Bellew play for years, it wasn’t until Raymond was eighteen years old and nearly grown before he could afford one of the instruments.
+Although he listened to Aunt Bellew play for years, Raymond was eighteen years old and nearly grown before he could afford one.
 His first banjo was fretless with a squirrel hide tacked over the hoop.
 He next ordered a Silvertone model from Sears and Roebuck.
 The banjo came with an instruction booklet but Raymond had always shied away from book learning.
 He was learning to play it his own way.
 His dad noticed his progress on the instrument and finally took the young man to Dunham’s Music House in Asheville and bought him a Gibson RB-150 model.
-Along with the banjo, his dad bought him some picks but it was some time before he realized that Raymond had been trying to play with the picks on backwards!
+Along with the banjo, his dad bought him some picks, but it was some time before he realized that Raymond had been trying to play with the picks on backwards!

 It was during the middle 1960s that Raymond first attempted to take his music to the public.
 By this time he had moved from Cherokee to Maggie Valley, North Carolina and had found a receptive audience at “The Hillbilly Campground,” located in Maggie.
 For over twelve years Raymond played for tips next to the road that ran in front of the campground.
 He was often joined by Roy Mull on guitar, Frank Buchannan (who had earlier recorded with Bill Monroe) on guitar and mandolin, the late Wilford Messer on fiddle, and Buck Duncan on bass.
 According to Raymond, they’d play on the corner and really pull the cars in.
 Raymond remembers playing seven days a week in front of the campground from eight in the morning until midnight.